UfukCetiner/UfukCetiner.github.io/_pages/projects.md

 ---
 Welcome to my project archive — a collection of things I’ve designed, tested, broken, fixed, and learned from.

-Some of these projects were successful, some… less so (looking at you, turbine blade 👀).
+Some of these projects were successful, some… less so.
 But every single one taught me something valuable — whether it was about aero, fabrication, or just knowing when to step back and rethink.

 I'm sharing both the wins and the “hmm, maybe next time” moments here, because I believe good engineering is iterative, honest, and sometimes a little messy.
 That’s the fun part.